 Your customer experience is not only up to your the customer success or account management teams.
 Team work is the key to executing a cohesive customer experience.
 Keep track of the clients initial challenges and objectives.
 Why did they hire you in the first place?
 This should be well documented included in your success metrics for managing the account.
 From sales to customer service, every person who engages with the client should be able to reference the notes and understand the status of the account.
 Keeping all parties in the loop is the best way to ensure that you are meeting your client’s needs and creating an exceptional customer service experience.

 This is one of the most crucial steps in a good customer service experience.
 Despite what others might assume, no news is not always good news.
 When people have a negative or poor customer experience, you might not hear anything until you read a negative review online.
 People are not always comfortable with confrontation and may never tell you they’re unhappy.
 But, they’ll never return to your business and will definitely never refer others.
 Getting feedback is not easy, but it will give you an idea of what areas need improvement.
 If you receive a negative review, talk to the customer, conduct an investigation, review current policies, and address the issues.
 The key to regaining trust in your clients is to follow-up once the issues and areas have been identified and make recommendations towards change.
 Another way to engage previous clients is to offer incentives to reengage.

-At Mindflash, we too are focused on creating amazing customer service experiences.
+Mindflash is very focused on creating amazing customer service experiences.
 Our goal is to help every customer be successful.
-We regularly track feedback on review sites like Capterra and routinely check in with customers to make sure we're exceeding expectations.
-And, we're still working on it!
+We regularly track feedback on review sites like Capterra and routinely check in with customers to make sure we’re exceeding expectations.
+And, we’re still working on it!
 Hopefully, these tips help you on your way to making your clients happy and productive.
 Then, repeat business and customer referrals are sure to follow.